THE EDGE IN KYAKA II

 WHAT WE ARE DOING TO HELP

-Supporting 30 refugee communities in Kyaka II camp to replicate our model of best practice, ensuring high quality, cost-effective Early Childhood Development provision for over 4,000 children.
+Supporting 30 refugee communities in Kyaka II camp to replicate our model of best practice, ensuring high quality, cost-effective Early Childhood Development provision for nearly 5,000 children.

 Nearly 5,000 of the youngest Congolese children in Kyaka II refugee settlement are beginning to access early childhood education, trauma care, play and key health interventions, ensuring they have the best possible start in life.

-Working with YIDA (Youth Initiative for Development in Africa), through a pilot year we provided top quality ECD training to 24 refugee teachers in eight centres and began refurbishment of the YIDA resource centre as a model for a further 30 buildings.
+Through a pilot year we provided top quality ECD training to 24 refugee teachers in eight centres and began refurbishment of a central resource centre as a model for a further 30 buildings.

-In the next two years work will be replicated and, in partnership with the Haileybury Youth Trust, buildings will be refurbished until all 30 communities are resourced to provide quality early learning opportunities for over 4,000 children.
+In the next two years work will be replicated and, in partnership with the Haileybury Youth Trust, we have started to construct and rebuild the centres in all 30 communities, so they will be resourced to provide quality early learning opportunities for around 5,000 children.

 A core of this work will be the development of strong volunteer Centre Management Committees (CMC’s) to ensure sustainable community ownership.